Arunathish/attack-path-OSINT-playbook/README.md

 No exploits.
 No tools.
 Just search operators and the right questions.

 That made me think — if I could map this much from a browser tab, what does a real attacker see before they ever touch a target?
-This playbook is my attempt to answer that properly.
+This repo is basically the result of chasing that question.

 ## What this is